yuyan-z/Codecamp-Project/README.md

 Author: EL BEZ Oumayma, HENI Yahia, LOBATO Felipe, ZHAO Yuyan

 ### class Log
+Manage log file.

+#### def get_logs(self)
+First read the log file from the given log file path, if it does not exist then create one.

+#### def add_log(self, action: str)
+Add a new log string at the end of log file after doing a command, with the format of '%Y/%m/%d %H:%M:%S_action'

 Author: LOBATO Felipe, ZHAO Yuyan

 ### class Config